Somalia Fast Facts

 February 25, 2007 - Pirates hijack the MV Rozen, a cargo ship delivering UN food aid to Somalia.
 The ship and crew are released after 40 days.

-2008 - The US designates Al-Shabaab, a militant group in Somalia linked to al Qaeda, as a foreign terrorist organization.
+2008 - The United States designates Al-Shabaab, a militant group in Somalia linked to al Qaeda, as a foreign terrorist organization.

 June 2008 - The UN Security Council unanimously votes to allow countries to send warships into Somalia's waters to combat piracy.